Noel Pemberton Billing

 Noel Pemberton Billing (31 January 1881 – 11 November 1948), sometimes known as Noel Pemberton-Billing, was a British aviator, inventor, publisher and Member of Parliament for Hertford.
 He founded the firm that became Supermarine and promoted air power, and held a strong antipathy towards the Royal Aircraft Factory and its products.
 He was noted during the First World War for his populist views and for a sensational libel trial.

 Early life and education

-Noel Billing was born at Hampstead,north London, youngest son of Charles Eardley Billing, a Birmingham iron-founder, and Annie Emilia, née Claridge.
+Noel Billing was born in Hampstead, North London, youngest son of Charles Eardley Billing, a Birmingham iron-founder, and Annie Emilia, née Claridge.
 He was educated at the high school at Hampstead, at Cumming's College, outside Boulogne, at Westcliff College, Ramsgate, and at Craven College, Highgate.

 Career

 Billing ran away from home at the age of 13 and travelled to South Africa.
 After trying a number of occupations, he joined the mounted police and became a boxer.
 He was also an actor when he took the extra name Pemberton.
 He fought in the Second Boer War, and was at the Relief of Ladysmith, but was later invalided out.

 Billing returned to Britain in 1903 and used his savings to open a garage in Kingston upon Thames.
 This was successful, but he became more interested in aviation, which was then in its infancy.
 An attempt to open an aerodrome in Essex failed, so he started a short-lived career in property, while studying to become a lawyer.
 He passed his exams, but instead moved into selling steam yachts.
 Convinced of the potential of powered aviation, he founded a flying field with extensive facilities on reclaimed marshland at Fambridge in Essex in 1909, but this ambitious venture did not prosper, British aviation activity becoming centred at Brooklands.
 In 1913, he bet Frederick Handley Page that he could earn his pilot's licence within 24 hours of first sitting in an aircraft.
 He won his bet, gaining licence number 683 and £500, equivalent to more than £28,000 in 2010, which he used to found an aircraft business, Pemberton-Billing Ltd, with Hubert Scott-Paine as works manager, in 1913.
 Billing registered the telegraphic address Supermarine, Southampton for the company, which soon acquired premises at Oakbank Wharf in Woolston, Southampton, and started construction of his flying boat designs.
 Financial difficulties soon set in, but the onset of the First World War revived the fortunes of the business.

 In 1914, Billing joined the Royal Naval Air Service and in October was granted a temporary commission as a lieutenant.
 He was involved in the air raid on Zeppelin sheds near Lake Constance made in November 1914.
 He was able to sell his share in the aviation firm to Scott-Paine in early 1916, who renamed the firm Supermarine Aviation Works Limited after the company's telegraphic address.